What is the UCAT?

 How we use your UCAT score

 Candidates' UCAT scores are considered in our selection for interview but are not the sole indicator for selection.
 They are considered alongside actual and predicted academic achievement in deciding who will be selected for interview.
 A minimum UCAT cut-off score is NOT used.
 A score is allocated based on the applicant's overall performance in UCAT compared with all other applicants to Aberdeen.

-In Aberdeen we will allocate a score based on the total numerical score from the four subtests: verbal reasoning, quantitative reasoning, abstract reasoning and decision making.
+The score we allocate is based on the total numerical score from the four subtests: verbal reasoning, quantitative reasoning, abstract reasoning and decision making.
 The SJT will not be scored, but it may be used in offer making when there are candidates with similar scores.